 The connections that form gray and white matter in the brain are responsible for important things like learning new information, impulse control, and self-regulation.

 The more you drink, the more you damage these critically important areas of the brain.

 How Shakespearean that alcohol damages the very parts of the brain that we need to use in order to control and quit drinking.

 What Happens To Your Brain in Early Sobriety

-This is normal.
-Alcohol creates a rush of dopamine in the brain.
-After extended, heavy use, the brain gets used to that rush and even craves it.
-When you first take away that source, you experience a state called anhedonia which is a pretty way of saying you feel like life will never be pleasurable or happy again.
-Nice.
+When you first quit drinking, you may experience a state called anhedonia which is a pretty way of saying you feel like life will never be pleasurable or happy again.